Frank Petrigliano, MD, is the chief of the USC Epstein Family Center for Sports Medicine and the head team physician for the Los Angeles Kings.

 Innovation and research brought him to Keck Medicine of USC, but the team is what makes him passionate about being here.

 Within the division of sports medicine, we have a group of highly talented and energetic faculty that are committed to providing compassionate, state-of-the-art care to our patients.
-Each clinician has a specific area of expertise and, consequently, our patients receive the most current and innovative care for their condition.
+Each clinician specializes in sports medicine and, consequently, our patients receive the most current and innovative care for their condition.
 I feel extremely fortunate to be part of such an excellent team.”